joelholland2/joelholland2.github.io/_posts/2024-07-26-my-data-engineering-journey.md

 # My Journey in Data Engineering

+Below is my journey to where I'm at now in my career, what I'm doing now, and what I'm striving for in the future.

 ## My Career Background

 My journey isn't orthodox (I expect few Data professionals would consider their journey to be orthodox).